A common question we get from consumers is: exactly how many solar attic fans do I need to install in order to ventilate my attic properly?

 The answer largely comes down to the size of your attic, and the elevation of your home.

 As a general guideline for estimates, attic size is the first consideration homeowners should consider.
-This will help you approximate not only how many solar attic fans are needed, but also which types should be installed in order to achieve maximum airflow.
-It is important to bear in mind that different brands of solar attic fans vary in efficiency and size, and may entail different considerations when these estimates are made.
+This will help you approximate how many solar attic fans are needed.
+It will also help you figure out which types of fans should be installed in order to achieve maximum airflow.
+It is important to bear in mind that different brands of solar attic fans vary in efficiency and size.
+This may entail different considerations when these estimates are made.
 For simplicity, this guide will use iSolar Solutions’ products in helping homeowners estimate how many solar attic fans are needed.

 Figuring out your attic’s size

 Some basic mathematics will help you figure out the size of your home’s attic.
 Simply multiplying the length and width of your home will give you an approximate estimate of your attic’s size in square feet.
-The efficiency of solar attic fans is measured in CFM (cubic feet per minute) of air moved, so understanding the size of your attic is a critical first step in pairing your home with fans offering the appropriate CFM level for optimal airflow.
+The efficiency of solar attic fans is measured in CFM (cubic feet per minute) of air moved.
+So understanding the size of your attic is a critical first step.

 Considering the elevation of your home